Do you love being outside and working with your hands? How about the idea of being your own boss?

 Every new business has to be registered before they can legally operate.
 First, obtain an Employer Identification Number (EIN).
 This is your business’ federal tax ID, which you’ll need to open a bank account, hire employees, or apply for local permits.
 You can apply for an EIN through the IRS website.

 You’ll also need to register with the county clerk’s office for local business licenses.
 Depending on your state’s laws, you may also need to apply for a sales tax permit.
 Each state is different, so check with your local SBA.

 The specific licenses and permits required for a landscaping business vary depending on your state.
 Check with your state’s business licensing association to find out what’s required in your area.

-The types of landscape services you’re going to provide determine which specific equipment you’ll need.
-After you’ve decided on a niche, you’ll be better able to list all of the tools you’ll need.
+The types of landscape services you’re going to provide will determine which specific equipment you’ll need.
+After you’ve decided on a niche, create a landscaping tools list.